cherry-wb/lbd/_sources/backendstructure.txt

 	tricore_llvm.pdf: Code generation sequence.
 On the path from LLVM code to assembly code, numerous passes are run through and several data structures are used to represent the intermediate results.

-LLVM is a Static Single Assignment (SSA) based representation.
+LLVM IR is a Static Single Assignment (SSA) [#]_ based representation.
-LLVM provides an infinite virtual registers which can hold values of primitive type (integral, floating point, or pointer values).
+LLVM provides infinite virtual registers which can hold value of primitive type (integral, floating point, or pointer).
-So, every operand can save in different virtual register in llvm SSA representation.
+So, every operand can save in different virtual register in LLVM SSA representation.
-Comment is “;” in llvm representation.
+Comment is prefixed with ``;`` in LLVM representation.

-Following is the llvm SSA instructions.
+Following is a LLVM IR example.

 .. literalinclude:: ../code_fragment/backendstructure/10.txt